gmc-code/PC-Python/docs/turtle/turtle_square_progressions.rst

 ----------------------------------------

 | The code below uses iteration to reduce code duplciation that was present when only sequencing was used.
-| The code below draws a square of side length 50 at coordinates (20, 20).
+| The code below draws a square of side length 50 at coordinates (20, 30).
-| What code is repeated above?
-Each line is followed by a right angled turn.
 | The fd(50) and lt(90) are placed in a for loop with 4 repeats for the 4 sides.
 | The iterator used is "_".
-This is the standard choice in python when the iterator is not used in the for loop block.
+This is the standard choice in python when the iterator is not referenced in the for-loop block.

 .. code-block:: python